-Health Department Investigates Whether Flu To Blame In 5-Year-Old Brooklyn Girl's Death
+Health Department: 5-Year-Old Brooklyn Girl Died Of The Flu

-NEW YORK (CBSNewYork) — A 5-year-old girl from Brooklyn died over the weekend a day after suffering flu-like symptoms.
-If flu is confirmed, she would be the fourth child to die from the virus in the city this season.
+NEW YORK (CBSNewYork) — The city’s health department confirmed Monday that a 5-year-old girl from Brooklyn died of the flu over the weekend.
+She is the fourth child to die from the virus in the city this season.

-Sources told CBS2 that on Friday the child spiked a high fever and her mother tried to get it to break by giving the child Tylenol and putting her in a cold bath.
+Sources told CBS2 that on Friday the little girl had flu-like symptoms including a high fever.
+Medicine helped for a bit but the next day her temperature came back.
+Her mother wanted to give her a cold bath but instead had to call neighbors and 911 for help.

-The medicine brought the girl’s temperature down, only for it to spike back up soon after, sources said.

 Her mother found her unresponsive Saturday evening in their Brownsville home, sources said.
+Neighbor Nelson Martis stepped in to try and bring the 5-year-old back to consciousness.

+“She was sitting on the floor holding her daughter, cradling her daughter just trying to say ‘wake up, don’t leave me please’,” he told CBS2’s Reena Roy.
+“I tried, but I think the daughter was already gone.”

 The girl was rushed to Brookdale University Hospital and Medical Center where she was pronounced dead.

-The New York City Medical Examiner’s office is conducting tests to determine the precise cause of death.
+The Department of Health has not confirmed if the child was vaccinated.

 The girl’s death came just one day after the Department of Health and Mental Hygiene reported a third New York City child died from influenza so far this season.
-Nationally, that number is 63 children.
+More than 60 children have died of the flu across the country so far this season, compared to 20 this time last year.

 This season’s severity now rivals the 2009 swine flu pandemic, with the latest report from the Centers for Disease Control showing one out of every 13 visits to the doctor last week was for flu-like illnesses.